wso2/docs-choreo-dev/en/docs/services/create-your-first-service.md

     4. Open the code view of the application by clicking the **<>** icon to the top right of the page.

         Update the `http:Response getResponse = <http:Response>check httpEndpoint->get("/");` line as `http:Response getResponse = <http:Response>check httpEndpoint->get("/total/country/united-states");`.
-This specifies that the GET statement in the HTTP connection invokes the public API to fetch the current number of active COVID-19 in United States.
+This specifies that the GET statement in the HTTP connection invokes the public API to fetch the current number of active COVID-19 in the United States.

     5. Click **Save & Done**.
 Now your API trigger is connected to the public API that fetches the active COVID-19 cases in the selected country.